 Top 5 Picks For A Brushed Nickel Kitchen Faucet

 Today a brushed nickel kitchen faucet is more popular than ever and is only preceded by chrome faucets in popularity.
-The reason is because this type of finish is easier to keep clean since it doesn’t show fingerprints or smudge marks as easily as other high polish finishes.
+The reason is that this type of finish is easier to keep clean.
+Since it doesn’t show fingerprints or smudge marks as easily as other high polish finishes.
 From modern and contemporary to classics and antique there is a style of a brushed nickel kitchen faucet to match your kitchen’s theme.
-There are however some faucets that seem to catch the eye and have proven themselves to be solid choices for someone looking to update the kitchen faucet.
+There are however some faucets that seem to catch the eye.
+And have proven themselves to be solid choices for someone looking to update the kitchen faucet.